 - Native Americans and Alaskan Natives

-- People who are obese (BMI greater than 40)
+- People who are morbidly obese (BMI greater than 40)

-- People who live in facilities such as nursing homes or long-term care facilities
+- Residents of nursing homes or chronic care facilities

 Complications from the flu can include: